Jakho

 image

-Click the start button, select the modified BIOS file from above,
+Click the open button and select the modified BIOS file from above.

 Then, click the refresh button on the right, wait for the refresh status to complete, and when it shows Done, the modified BIOS has been successfully flashed.